Z3r0nom1/Find-DuplicatedFiles/README.md

 The script includes mechanisms to handle common issues, such as inaccessible files or temporary file access errors.
 It will retry failed hash computations up to 3 times before skipping a file.

+## Acknowledgments

+This script is based on the original work done by PSOne Tools.
+You can find the original script at the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSOneTools/1.8/Content/Find-PSOneDuplicateFile.ps1).

 ## Contributing

 If you'd like to contribute to this script, feel free to fork the repository and submit a pull request.
 Any improvements or additional features are welcome!